550 5.7.23: SPF Validation Failed

-The 550 5.7.23 bounce means your email failed SPF validation — the sending IP is not authorised in your SPF record.
-Learn how to fix SPF and stop this bounce.
+The 550 5.7.23 bounce means your email failed SPF validation.
+Learn how to fix your SPF record, authorize your sending IP, and stop this bounce.

 🔴